 Morning report

-WTI Crude and Gold up, Iron Ore down
+WTI Crude down, Gold and Iron Ore up

 If you want to monitor price movements and follow key global indices, commodities and currencies on the go, the Forsyth Barr Investment Insights App is available for Apple and Android devices.